Home Vancouver’s Sea to Sky Region Whistler Village and Ski Resort Whistler Go Fest Outdoor Festival

 Other Saturday Events

-Events taking place on the Saturday over the course of several hours (and that in most but not all cases you could drop by and check out at pretty much any time) included the following in 2019:
+Events that took place on the Saturday over the course of several hours (and that in most but not all cases you could drop by and check out at pretty much any time) included the following in 2019:

 • Forged Axe Throwing – at the Olympic Plaza from 11 am until 3 pm.
 No charge for participation.